Alessio-Lovato-Unipd/locobot_ws/src/locobot_control/README.md

 **Input Arguments:**
 - None

-## Executables available
-The following executables are available in the package, but it is recommended to use the launch files to start the nodes (see *Warning* section below).
-- `demo`: A demo program for the Locobot.
-- `arm_sleep_position`: Sends the robot's arm to the sleep position.
-- `state_machine`: Controls the different states of the robot behavior.
-Note that the state machine is also registered as a component (*state_machine_component*).

 ## Warning

 ### Topic Remapping

-To use the `LocobotControl` and `StateMachine` class, it is necessary to remap the topics as shown in the [demo_no_lidar.launch.py](launch/demo_no_lidar.launch.py) file.
+To use the `LocobotControl` class, it is necessary to remap the topics as shown in the [demo_no_lidar.launch.py](launch/demo_no_lidar.launch.py) file.
 This is because Interbotix publishes the robot descriptions on specific topics.

 ### Stop Interface
 The stop interface for MoveIt2 in the state machine has been commented out in the code because it exhibits unexpected behavior when used with the real robot.
 An issue should be opened in the Interbotix package repository to address this problem.